 - $50.00 non-refundable application fee

 *ONLY COMPLETE APPLICATIONS WILL BE CONSIDERED.

 **TEAS (Test of Essential Academic Skills): As part of the application process you will be required to submit an official TEAS score.
-TEAS exams must be Version 5.0.
-BHSN offers many dates during the application period to take the TEAS examination.
-You will be given an opportunity to sign up for it after your application is submitted.
+TEAS exams must be Version 5.0 taken no earlier than May 1, 2013.
+BHSN offers the opportunity to take the TEAS examination during the Admissions period after your application is submitted.
 If your file is otherwise complete, the admission review begins with the receipt of your TEAS score.
-BHSN Admissions are on a rolling basis.

 The Admissions Office will confirm receipt of your application via letter or email.
 It is the applicant's responsibility to ensure that BHSN has received all documentation.